jiehou93/VASP_fixpressure/README.md

 6. cd to job directory and use 'qsub fixpressure.py' (assuming you are using pbs job system) to submit your job

 Suggestions for accurate force calculation:
-Use a high ECUT and k-points density.
-See VASP manual for details.
+Use a high ECUT and k-points density (from my experience, force converges very slowly against k-points in VASP) Use LREAL=.FALSE., real space calculation sometimes return ridiculous forces.
-Use PREC=High or Accurate
+Use PREC=Accurate

 Suggestions for better computational efficiency:
-Use LWAVE=.T. and default ISTART and ICHARG, this allows VASP to read previous WAVECAR, instead of starting from scratch
+Use LWAVE=.T. and default ISTART and ICHARG, this allows VASP to read WAVECAR from previous interation, instead of starting from scratch

 General algorithm:
 1. run vasp with ISIF=2 to get current pressure tensor